swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/breaking_out_of_your_shell.md

 also registered that can spawn programs, depending on the user's preference.
 Since this bookkeeping is not strictly related to building a compositor however, this exercise is left to the reader.

+<sup>2</sup> Note that for testing a good flow is to run the compositor under an
+X11 WM or an existing Wayland compositor.
+This make it both easier to back out of mistakes (a infinite loop won't force a restart) and you can spawn programs in a separate shell by overriding `WAYLAND_DISPLAY` before running them.